Drug Abuse Interventions

 The intervention should end with a clear path to addiction treatment.
 Ideally, you should choose the treatment facility ahead of time so the addict can leave straight from the intervention to an addiction treatment center.

 Not all addicts need inpatient treatment; some people do better with intensive outpatient programs.
-Your interventionist or doctor can help you determine what treatment program is best depending on the type of substance abuse problem and existing mental illness concerns.
+Your interventionist or doctor can help you determine what treatment program is best depending on the type of substance abuse problem alongside any existing mental illness concerns.

 When Is It Time to Intervene?